Sergey Glazyev: Biography

 Born in Zaporizhia, in the Ukrainian SSR as the son of a Russian father and a Ukrainian mother, Glazyev attended Moscow State University, earning a Doctor of Philosophy in economics.
-He entered government service in 1991, becoming First Deputy Minister of External Economic Relations under Yegor Gaidar.
+He entered government service in 1991, becoming First Deputy Minister of External Economic Relations in the cabinet of Yegor Gaidar.
 He served in this capacity for a year, and then was promoted to Minister by Viktor Chernomyrdin, serving until 1993, when he resigned.

 Elected to the State Duma as a member of the Democratic Party of Russia in 1993, he first associated with his then-friend, and later bitter rival, Dmitry Rogozin.
 He resigned from office before his first four-year term was complete, as he had been named economic security advisor for the Federation Council of Russia and head of the Council's analytical department.
 He was also associated with Rogozin and Aleksandr Lebed in the short-lived nationalist political project, the Congress of Russian Communities.

-In 1999, he resigned once again to run for the Duma, and was elected this time as an independent on the list of the Communist Party of the Russian Federation.
+In 1999, he resigned once again to run for the State Duma, and was elected this time as an independent on the list of the Communist Party of the Russian Federation.
 This time, however, he clashed with the party's leadership and, in 2003, he abandoned the party to help form Rodina (Motherland), a nationalist party on the right-wing of the Russian political spectrum.
 That year, he became one of 37 Rodina candidates elected to the State Duma.
 Other prominent candidates included Dmitry Rogozin, Chairman of the Duman Foreign Affairs Committee and co-chairman (with Glazyev) of Rodina, and also former Central Bank head Viktor Gerashchenko.

 In 2004, both Glazyev and Gerashchenko sought the presidency on separate tickets, with Rodina's leaders voting to remain neutral in the contest.
 Gerashchenko was nominated as the candidate of one of the minor parties that made up the Rodina coalition, which led to the Central Election Commission refusing to place him on the ballot, as he had not been nominated by the whole party.
 Glazyev, who had nominated himself as an Independent, did not have any such problems, and appeared on the ballot.